 Did You Know?

-One final fun fact: Did you know that the last remaining Blockbuster in the United States is in Bend?
-In early 2005, there were more than 5,700 Blockbuster stores in the U.S. Today, there’s only one.
+One final fun fact: Did you know that the last remaining Blockbuster in the world is in Bend?
+There were more than 9,000 Blockbuster stores in the U.S. Today, there’s only one in the world.

 So if you’re feeling a bit nostalgic (as in, nostalgic for 12 years ago), check out the Blockbuster near the corner of Revere Avenue and 3rd Street (right behind the gas station).
 Considering how quickly the world moves these days, it’s a trip back to a not-so-distant past when a Blockbuster on every corner was the norm.